 top of page

-Book Review: The Gluten Lie and Other Myths About What You Eat, by Alan Levinovitz
+Book Review: The Gluten Lie: And Other Myths About What You Eat

 If you’ve ever felt overwhelmed by conflicting food advice or found yourself second-guessing every label in the supermarket, Alan Levinovitz’s The Gluten Lie: And Other Myths About What You Eat is well worth a read.
-It’s an old read now, first published back in 2015, but I found its message is still very relevant to the gluten-free world today.
-As someone who’s been running a gluten-free household since 1994—first for my daughter with coeliac disease, then for my husband who developed non-coeliac gluten sensitivity (NCGS) in his 50s, and eventually for myself—I found this book both a comfort and a challenge.
+It’s an older book, first published in 2015, but its message remains relevant in today's gluten-free world.
+As someone who has run a gluten-free household since 1994—first for my daughter with coeliac disease, then for my husband who developed non-coeliac gluten sensitivity (NCGS) in his 50s, and eventually for myself—I found this book both comforting and challenging.

 A Fresh Take on Food Fads

-Levinovitz, a professor of religion, brings a unique perspective to the table, comparing modern food rules to ancient religious taboos.
-He doesn’t just focus on gluten; he takes readers on a tour of food fears through history, from the infamous banana diet (which, let’s face it, was bananas!) to fascinating debates about wheat and rice in China over 2,000 years ago.
-I loved this historical context—it’s a good reminder that every generation has its own food anxieties, and today’s “truths” might be tomorrow’s myths.
+Levinovitz, a professor of religion, offers a unique perspective.
+He compares modern food rules to ancient religious taboos.
+He doesn’t just focus on gluten; he takes readers on a historical tour of food fears.
+From the infamous banana diet (which, let’s face it, was bananas!) to debates about wheat and rice in China over 2,000 years ago, the historical context is fascinating.
+It reminds us that every generation has its own food anxieties.
+Today’s “truths” might be tomorrow’s myths.

 Stories That Hit Home

 One of the most moving moments in the book was reading about Kristin Voorhees’s journey.
-Her story brought a little tear to my eye, as it truly captures the emotional side of living gluten free—something that resonates deeply if you’ve ever navigated those challenges yourself or for a loved one.
+Her story brought a tear to my eye, capturing the emotional side of living gluten-free.
+This resonates deeply with anyone who has navigated similar challenges for themselves or a loved one.

 My Personal Journey

-I’ve been gluten free for a couple of years now—not because I had any obvious symptoms, but because I was searching for answers for my husband.
-Since I was already catering for a coeliac in the house, it just made sense for all of us to eat the same way.
-Strangely enough, after over a decade of unexplained, dodgy liver results, my tests returned to normal within three months of going gluten free and grain free.
-It’s one of those unexpected twists that makes you realise how individual our bodies and our food stories really are.
+Personally, I’ve been gluten-free for since 2024—not due to obvious symptoms, but because I was searching for answers for my husband.
+Since my kitchen was already gluten-free as I was catering for a coeliac in the house, it made sense for me to continue this outside of the home too.
+Strangely enough, after over a decade of unexplained liver issues, my tests returned to normal within three months of going gluten-free and grain-free.
+It’s one of those unexpected twists that highlights how individual our bodies and food stories really are.

 A Balanced, Compassionate Approach

-Reflecting on Levinovitz’s style, what really stood out to me was his balanced and compassionate tone throughout the book.
-He never mocks or belittles people for their dietary choices, nor does he dismiss the very real struggles of those with coeliac disease, NCGS, or other food sensitivities.
-Instead, he approaches the subject with empathy—acknowledging that food is deeply personal and often tied to our identities, health, and even our sense of belonging.
-By sharing stories like Kristin Voorhees’s with genuine care, and by openly discussing his own uncertainties and curiosity, Levinovitz invites readers to question food dogmas without fear or shame.
-It’s this thoughtful, respectful approach that makes the book accessible and reassuring, even as it challenges some of our most deeply held beliefs about food.
+Reflecting on Levinovitz’s style, his balanced and compassionate tone stood out.
+He never mocks or belittles people for their dietary choices.
+Nor does he dismiss the struggles of those with coeliac disease, NCGS, or other food sensitivities.
+Instead, he approaches the subject with empathy.
+Food is deeply personal and often tied to our identities, health, and sense of belonging.
+By sharing stories like Kristin Voorhees’s with genuine care and discussing his own uncertainties, Levinovitz invites readers to question food dogmas without fear or shame.
+This thoughtful, respectful approach makes the book accessible and reassuring, even as it challenges some of our most deeply held beliefs about food.

 A Wider Conversation

-While revisiting the book, I recently came across an Amazon review of The Gluten Lie that really highlights just how complex and emotionally charged the world of food and nutrition has become.
-The reviewer talked about everything from the demonisation of dietary fat and the legacy of Ancel Keys, to the politics of food production, the addictive nature of sugar, and the evolving science around gluten and autoimmune disease.
-What struck me is how closely this mirrors the themes in The Gluten Lie.
-Levinovitz spends a lot of time unpacking why we latch onto certain food villains—be it fat, sugar, or gluten—and how these narratives are shaped by more than just science.
+While revisiting the book, I came across an Amazon review of The Gluten Lie that highlights the complexity and emotional charge surrounding food and nutrition.
+The reviewer discussed everything from the demonisation of dietary fat and the legacy of Ancel Keys to the politics of food production and the addictive nature of sugar.
+These themes closely mirror those in The Gluten Lie.
+Levinovitz spends considerable time unpacking why we latch onto certain food villains—be it fat, sugar, or gluten—and how these narratives are shaped by more than just science.
 There’s politics, economics, and, as the reviewer points out, a fair amount of industry influence and historical baggage.

-The reviewer also mentioned the work of Alessandro Fasano and the role of gluten (specifically gliadin) in triggering inflammation and autoimmune issues.
-Levinovitz doesn’t dismiss these concerns; instead, he urges us to look at the evidence with a critical but compassionate eye.
-He points out that while there’s legitimate science behind gluten’s effect on some people, the leap from individual cases to blanket dietary rules is where things get murky—and sometimes even harmful.
+The reviewer also mentioned the work of Alessandro Fasano regarding gluten (specifically gliadin) and its role in triggering inflammation and autoimmune issues.
+Levinovitz doesn’t dismiss these concerns.
+Instead, he urges us to look at the evidence with a critical but compassionate eye.
+While there’s legitimate science behind gluten’s effect on some people, the leap from individual cases to blanket dietary rules is where things get murky—and sometimes even harmful.

 Ultimately, both the reviewer and Levinovitz seem to agree on one thing: there’s no substitute for looking at the research, considering your own health and experiences, and making informed choices.
 As the reviewer says, “the dose is the poison”—and as The Gluten Lie reminds us, food is never just about nutrients; it’s about culture, belief, and personal story.